 If you are looking for a safe and effective way to treat your chronic pain, rehabilitative manual therapy is the answer.
 Our Victoria therapists are movement experts, equipped to treat any chronic condition you may be experiencing.
 Your therapist will begin by conducting a comprehensive exam to check for any imbalances, weaknesses, or limited ranges of motion.
 This will help determine where your chronic pain is originating and what the best course of treatment will be for you.

 A common treatment method for chronic pain is manual therapy, in order to alleviate pain, increase mobility, and decrease scar tissue.
 Different types of manual therapy are performed by our physiotherapists, chiropractors, massage therapists and osteopaths.
 Treatment plans will also include targeted exercises and stretches, in order to improve your strength and balance.
-If you have been looking for chronic pain relief, look no further – contact Equilibrium today to schedule your appointment and get started on the first steps toward living the life you want!
+If you have been looking for chronic pain relief, look no further – Contact Us Today at Victoria, BC Center to schedule your appointment and get started on the first steps toward living the life you want!